manu-mei-singh/chore-cards/README.md

 # chore-cards
-JSON Chore objects for housework.
-Inspired by the Book Fair Play by Eve Rodsky
+JSON for housework.
+Inspired by the Book Fair Play by Eve Rodsky.
+The goal of this is to create a chore list api for making house work fair.